spencerc99/spencerc99.github.io/content/posts/spiraling/index.md

 It's the same feeling I get in the heat and afterglow of dancing.
 There's an aura of power that radiates off my body.
 Everywhere I go, the air feels full of possibility.
 I feel unstoppable.

 These are the closest comparisons to the moments of creation that have felt magical to me this year.
 It's not quite the same as "flow," although my body is certainly in a continuous, rhythmic motion.
 The "flow" I'm used to comes with a loss of control; I enter a frenzy to devour my challenges as quickly as possible.
+I start avoiding tradeoffs by simply putting more hours into the day, but whenever I stop to rest, it feels like I'm betraying myself.

 Rather, this "dance" feels like I'm moving with the natural motion of the universe and my body.
 In each moment, the immediate next steps become clear without thinking about what comes next.
 I'm aware of my actions and can tune them in response to my surroundings and my inner feelings.
 I'm moving constantly, but I'm in control.
 I'm light.
 I feel free.

-Yesterday, I sat on the sidewalk and cried for a good hour.
-I was releasing all the unprocessed grief from the past year—the loss of innocence in the departure from my job, some personal betrayals and let downs, and the weight of holding each day with exacting precision to my standard of meaning and joy.

-I've always had a hunger and an urgency to do more, faster.
-I hunger to have a prolific body of work.
-I avoid making tradeoffs by simply putting more hours into the day or when it feels too overwhelming, I avoid the problem hoping to stumble upon divine inspiration.
-But the urgency burns me out, and I can never stop to rest without feeling like I am betraying myself.

 ---
-I've always deeply admired people who follow their hearts contrary to what the majority of others think they should do.
-I don't mean people who act contrarian for the sake of being contrarian.
-Rather, I think of the people who continue to follow their heart, despite the constant voice questioning themselves because of the words of the critics, the haters, even concerned, well-meaning colleagues and friends.
-Even when they try and ultimately fail, I deeply respect them for having tried at all.

-This past year I've dreaded failure.
-Even as I've explored all these avenues of creation, it feels like I've played it safe.
-I've avoided committing myself to building a vehicle that will hold me for life.
-I've dismissed my time off as a "sabbatical" or downplayed the importance of my work to me.
-I've contained my energy when I explain what I do and omitted important aspects out of fear of overwhelming others.

-I keep reading and re-reading accounts of people who have followed paths that seemed like "career suicide."
-Like [Omar Sy](https://www.newyorker.com/magazine/2021/06/21/the-formidable-charm-of-omar-sy), who I first discovered in 2021, starting fresh as an unknown in the U.S. acting world after winning the top acting prize in France.

-I want to embody that same courage to live my life according to my own path.
-At the same time, I don't want to build just for myself.
-I want to build foundations for others to build on top of, to invite in and form bonds and create open spaces.
-I want to build a collective engine for creating technological change.
+In November, underneath the stars on a cloudless night in Northern California, I shared a dance circle with a new friend who told me that my movements looked like waterbending.
+Like water, I flowed in a single motion, sometimes gentle like a stream, and other times, crashing like a waterfall.

+I've found that I can't sit still.
+My inertia biases towards movement.
+Even on the days that I want to do nothing, I find myself grabbing for something to fiddle with, something to engage my mind.
+I seem to want to find a current no matter where I go.

 ---

-At the start of the year, my mind was consumed with the search for a word to capture my year.
-The pictures that kept coming to mind were watery forms.
+Last month, as my mind was consumed with searching for this year's theme, watery forms kept coming to my mind.
 I think of the way water moves when it encounters obstacles, how it simply finds a different way past.
 I think of how water moves according to nature's laws, changing in response to the environment while still abiding to those laws.
 Water does not change itself *for* anyone else.
 It moves purposefully, yet flexibly—constantly, yet calmly.

 > “She was a quiet mover,” said Burns.
 “Like water moving over a rock.”
 > — a statement about Ruth Asawa from her biography, *Everything She Touched*